dshue20/interview-prep/trivia/ruby-rails.md

 # Extend vs include
 The “include” makes the module’s methods available to the instance of a class, while “extend” makes these methods available to the class itself

+# Block vs proc vs lambda
+Block: chunk of code that can be used as an input or with a method call; code in block can be invoked using 'yield'
+Proc: code bound to a set of local variables; functions can be called on a proc (e.g. call) '&' is used to convert between block and proc
+Lambda: proc that must receive the same number of arguments as defined; returns from within lambda, not current method